smujiang/Re-stained_WSIs_Registration/README.md

 ### Update log
 09/30/2019
 1. upload an easy to use version.
 Previous code contains lots of bulky parts for methods comparison/evaluation, now the code has been dramatically simplified.
 Code and example can be find in ./src/wsi_registration.py.
 You just need to copy tsv file ./src/tissue_detection/tissue_others.tsv and ./src/wsi_registration.py to your project, and it's ready to run.

-##### Dependent python packages
-scipy
-sklearn
-skimage
-cv2
-numpy
-OpenSlide
 #### Description of directories
 1. tools: WSI matching tools for manually registration and validation
 2. src: implementation of method presented in the paper, you can have more details in the readme.md in this folder.
 You can see how to use this method in ./src/wsi_registration.py